c3d/xl/README.md

 ### Subtlety #2: infix vs. prefix

-Another special rule is that ELFE will use the presence of space on only one side of an operator to disambiguate between an infix or a prefix.
+Another special rule is that XL will use the presence of space on only one side of an operator to disambiguate between an infix or a prefix.
 For example: